Andrusyshyn-Orest/Facilitation-of-the-theorem-proving-in-Coq-using-transformer/README.md

         python ./scripts/create_input_dataset.py
         python ./scripts/create_input_dataset.py -o "./theorems/test_theorems.json"
    ```
-   The result is the "./theorems/test_theorems.json" theorem dataset which contains every theorem from the test set (except for the removed structures as "Instanse").
-We then construct our "trunc" and "comp" datasets ("./theorems/test_theorems_trunc.json", "./theorems/test_theorems_comp.json").
+   The result is the "./theorems/test_theorems.json" theorem dataset, which contains every theorem from the test set (except for the removed structures as "Instanse").
+We then construct our "trunc" and "comp" datasets ("./theorems/test_theorems_trunc.json" and "./theorems/test_theorems_comp.json").
 We do not include code for this, but the content of these datasets is described in our thesis.
 5) Having the theorem datasets, we now can generate proofs.
 We do this with the following notebook: https://colab.research.google.com/drive/1iXysomZDQIq-dIKUCbtaF2I7w_T3bmFS?usp=sharing.
 As in previous cases, this notebook is also provided in our repository as "./notebooks/generating_proofs.ipynb".
 The corresponding script "./scripts/generating_proofs.py" has default config "./configs/generation_config.json":
    ```
    {